 As SCCF’s umbrella organization, the Community Foundation for Southern Arizona (CFSA) provides expertise and skilled guidance to help donors give back in ways that are aligned with their charitable and financial goals.
-The Board of Trustees oversees the Foundation’s growing community endowment – which includes assets earmarked for Santa Cruz County – and ensures that donors’ intentions are honored now and forever.
-Last fiscal year, the Foundation distributed over $7 million.
+A Board of Trustees oversees the CFSA’s growing community endowment – which includes assets earmarked for Santa Cruz County – and ensures that donors’ intentions are honored now and forever.

 2018 Grant Round

 The Santa Cruz Community Foundation is proud to announce that they have awarded $40,000 in grants to 16 organizations serving Santa Cruz County.
 The following organizations were awarded funding:

 - Boys & Girls Club of Santa Cruz County, Inc.

 - Construyendo Circulos de Paz/Constructing Circles of Peace

 - East Santa Cruz County Community Food Bank, Inc.

 - Green Valley Assistance Services, Inc., dba Valley Assistance Services

 - Mariposa Community Health Center, Inc.

 - SCCFRA Foundation, Inc.